hakudevtw/nextjs-dashboard/README.md

 ### pagination

 - you can fetch the data on the server, and pass it to the component as a prop
+  - Authentication is about making sure the user is who they say they are.
+You're proving your identity with something you have like a username and password.
+  - Authorization is the next step.
+Once a user's identity is confirmed, authorization decides what parts of the application they are allowed to use.

+### Authentication

+- In web development, authentication and authorization serve different roles:

 ### Others